 - a.
-Presentation of evidence of violation - b.
-Presentation of the accused party's evidence - c.
-Statements by all accusing persons - d.
-Statements by the accused and all other persons in defense - e.
+Presentation of evidence of violation

+- b.
+Presentation of the party's evidence

+- c.
+Statements by all persons

+- e.
 Deliberation by the Commission on its finding - f.
 Issuance of a finding - g.
-Statement by one accusing person with respect to punitive measures - h.
-Statement by the accused or one designated person in defense with respect to punitive measure - i.
-Deliberation by the Commission on punitive measures - j.
-Issuance of punitive measures
+Statement by all persons with respect to disciplinary measures - h.
+Deliberation by the Commission on disciplinary measures - i.
+Issuance of disciplinary measures

-5.03.3 The Commission's findings shall be published in writing and made publicly available within two business days of issuance, and must include findings of fact and violation.
+5.03.3 The Commission's findings shall be published in writing and made publicly available within two business days of decision, and must include findings of fact and violation.
 Findings of fact shall include a thorough description of all actions found by the Commission to have been taken by the accused.
 Findings of violation shall include a thorough explanation of the Commission's application of policy or law to these found facts.